ethereum/ethereum-org-website/README.md

 ### ❗️ Translation initiative

+_Please read carefully if adding or altering any written language content_

-How you handle translations depends on whether you're working on a simple Markdown/MDX page or a React component page.
+How to prepare your content for translation depends on whether you're working on a simple Markdown/MDX page or a React component page.

 **- MDX pages (`/src/content/page/`)**